 • Barges Carrying Liquid Cargo: These types of barges are the opposite of the dry bulk cargo barges.
 These barges are very useful in carrying petrochemicals and fertilizers that are used mainly in the liquid state, and

 • Car-float Barges: This type of marine barge was mainly used during the early 20th century to ferry rail carts.
 In simple terms, it can be said that these rail-carts attached to the barges were like portable rail-sets ferried from one location to another.
 In today’s times, car-float barges, still function in some parts of the United States of America.

 • Split Hopper Barge: This unique barge is used for carrying dredged material as they are fitted with proper unloading tools.
 The split hopper barge is extensively used for marine construction purposes as it can unload the material (Soil, sand, dredged material, etc.) at the site.
 The barge can be a self-propelled type fitted with a hydraulic motor and cylinder unit to split open the hull.
 It has a hydraulically operated split open hull to carry loading and unloading of construction material.

-I do hope you have learnt something about the barge industry.
+I do hope you have learnt something about the barge industry and different types of Barges in existence.
 When next you hear the words barge and ship, do have it in mind that there is a difference